 Luck may have played a part in Stack’s initial ascension, but once in position he did not relinquish the role.

-“Stuart Taylor had injured a finger but it wasn’t long term,” he says.
+“Stuart Taylor had injured a finger, but it wasn’t long term,” Stack says.
 “I think he was going to miss three or four games, so naturally there was thought process that I was a stop-gap, that they might get someone more experienced in.

 “Fortunately the manager stuck with me, I made a good impression when I had the opportunity.
 And I was grateful to be involved in that team.”